 The Research Institute for Higher Education (RIHE) at Hiroshima University was established in the old downtown campus of Hiroshima city in 1972.
-Since then, surveys and research on the international higher education system have been continuously undertaken from a variety of viewpoints: history, economics, anthropology, comparative sociology, educational engineering etc. and the results have been communicated widely to foreign countries as well as Japan through meetings of researchers and international symposia.
-RIHE has also provided much information and research outcomes and has offered graduate programs in the field of higher education.
-We will continue to communicate the results of research that contributes to advancement of the reform of the higher education system and individual institutions.
+Since then, surveys and research on the international higher education system have been continuously undertaken from a variety of viewpoints, and the results have been communicated widely to foreign countries as well as Japan through meetings of researchers and international symposia.
+And now, social interest in higher education is continues to increase.
+In the context of severe inter-university competition under environmental changes such as the decline of the 18-year-old population, globalization, the continuation of austerity measures and social stratification, various issues which require urgent attention are increasingly evident.
+While working on these urgent issues, we intend to promote basic research as well as collaborative research with people from various specialized fields.

 The social expectations of higher education increases now more than ever with progress of the knowledge-based society.
 However, the challenges confronting individual higher education institutions in Japan such as the decrease in the eighteen year old population; progress of the global economy; and strictness, including lower public financial, education expenditures per registered student, have grown more severe.
 RIHE will continue to clarify problems of the higher education system in Japan and conduct cutting edge research, the results of which propose immediate measures to solve them.